 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
 You must be in good academic standing and have a minimum 2.8 cumulative GPA.
+You must maintain full-time enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have sophomore standing when the program begins.

 All courses are taught in English (except the Thai Language course, which is taught in English and Thai).